YashPawar10/Nodejs/README.md

 # Nodejs
-Repository for node js projects

-use command  npm install to download all dependencies
+use the command  npm install to download all dependencies